mbparks/Ground-Glass/README.md

 guessed payload layout, and a body handed a payload it cannot parse can fault.
 That feature is gone, and this build refuses to write any property whose layout it has not confirmed.

+## WIRE and AETHER are usually not available at once

+Most Canon bodies switch off their network while a computer is attached over USB, and the WIRE link counts as a computer.
+If AETHER cannot see the camera, unplug the cable first and probe again.
+This is the most common cause by a wide margin and it is not a fault in either link.

+## If PROBE seems to do nothing

+It will now always say something within about eight seconds.
+If it reports no answer and the address is right, the usual cause is the browser refusing to let a page opened from disk reach a device on your local network.
+Chrome calls this private network access.

+The picture may still arrive even when replies cannot be read, because images are treated differently from data requests.
+That is what blind control is for: the shutter can be fired and nothing can be confirmed, and the console says so.
+The WIRE link over USB is not affected by any of this.

+## The AETHER link

+Enter the address the camera shows when CCAPI is enabled, then PROBE.
+The probe distinguishes three states: replies readable (full control), reachable but unreadable (the picture arrives, commands can be sent blind, nothing can be confirmed), and no answer at all.

+With replies readable, this link is in some ways better than the cable.
+The camera publishes its own endpoint list, so nothing is guessed at.
+Settings arrive with the body's own allowed values rather than a published table.
+And a photograph is a URL, so collecting it is an ordinary fetch rather than a protocol negotiation.

+Blind control exists for the case where the browser will not let replies be read.
+In that state the shutter can be fired and nothing can be confirmed, and the console says so rather than reporting a frame it cannot see.

 ## The capture panel